 A bright guitar tone under many circumstances might be considered a good thing.
 But, sometimes, especially when recording, an overly bright guitar tone can sit poorly in the mix, sound harsh and bring down the quality of your recording.
-In the following article we’re going to discuss how you can put out the fire to some extent, and tame a bright sounding acoustic guitar recording.
+In the following article, we’re going to discuss how you can put out the fire to some extent, and tame a bright sounding acoustic guitar recording.

 Is it too bright or just lacking low end?

-The first thing you should do if your acoustic recordings sound too bright is consider whether the guitar is exhibiting excessive mid to high range frequencies or is actually lacking in low end.
+The first thing you should do if your acoustic recordings sound too bright is to consider whether the guitar is exhibiting excessive mid to high range frequencies or is actually lacking in the low end.

 Lack of bottom end is often referred to as being too bright, but it’s really just as it sounds, lacking in the low end.
-Fixing this involves boosting low end frequencies, as opposed to reducing mid to upper range frequencies as you might with an overly bright sounding guitar.
+Fixing this involves boosting low-end frequencies, as opposed to reducing mid to upper range frequencies as you might with an overly bright sounding guitar.

 If this is the case, you’re probably you’re asking the wrong question and instead should be considering how to increase the bass response of the guitar.